Static vs dynamic QR codes

 Do you need scan history?

-If yes, choose a dynamic website or vCard QR type that can be tracked.
+If yes, choose a trackable QR type that opens through a short link.

 Common choices are straightforward.